gmdjunaid/robust-news-classification/notes.md

   - `load_kaggle_dataset(path, text_column="text", label_column="label", ...)`: Loads an external fake-news CSV (e.g., Kaggle or WELFake-style), maps its labels into the project’s standard convention (0=real, 1=fake), and optionally applies the shared `clean_text` function to create a `text_cleaned` column.
   - `zero_shot_test(model, X_test, y_test, average="macro")`: Runs a trained model (baseline, embedding-based, or transformer wrapper) on the external dataset without any fine-tuning and returns Macro-F1, providing a direct measure of cross-dataset robustness.
 - **Alignment with project goals**: Implements the cross-dataset transfer component described in the proposal, enabling zero-shot evaluation on datasets beyond ISOT using the same 0/1 label convention and primary Macro-F1 metric, and keeping interfaces compatible with existing preprocessing and evaluation utilities.

+#### 2025-12-01 – Repository restructuring and main experiments notebook

+- **Repository restructuring**: Restructured project into final `data/`, `src/`, and `notebooks/` layout as planned.
+  - Moved all Python scripts from `scripts/` to `src/` directory.
+  - Moved training data from `training-data/` to `data/training/` directory.
+  - Moved test data from `test-data/` to `data/test/` directory.
+  - Created `notebooks/` directory for Jupyter notebooks.
+  - Updated all file paths in scripts (including `prepare_welfake_sample.py`) to reflect new directory structure.
+  - Updated `.gitignore` to use new `data/test/WELFake_Dataset.csv` path.
+  - Updated example paths in docstrings across all scripts.
+- **Main experiments notebook created**: Added `notebooks/08_main_experiments.ipynb` that ties together all experimental components.
+  - Comprehensive pipeline covering data loading, preprocessing, splitting (random and topic-holdout), baseline models (TF-IDF + LogReg/SVM), advanced models (embeddings, transformers), evaluation, and cross-dataset transfer.
+  - Uses importlib for importing modules with numeric prefixes, ensuring compatibility with the `src/` structure.
+  - Includes results summary and robustness analysis comparing models across split strategies.
+  - Documents all steps with markdown cells explaining the experimental design and project goals.
+- **Alignment with project goals**: The restructuring improves project organization and maintainability, while the main experiments notebook provides a complete, reproducible pipeline for evaluating model robustness under different scenarios (random splits, topic-holdout, cross-dataset transfer) as specified in the evaluation plan.

 ### Project summary